Lot4Fun/oceangraph-guide/docs/usage_guide/visual_lab/vertical_profiles.md

 ## Vertical Profile Viewer

 The Vertical Profile Viewer is a feature of OceanGraph that allows you to visualize and compare vertical profiles of oceanographic data.

-## Overview

 With this tool, you can:

 - Upload one or more JSON files containing vertical profile data.
 - Visualize temperature, salinity, and dissolved oxygen by depth.